 I think also having a database or a place where you can go to find answers to the questions you’ve got is important.
-So we’re creating that, we’re trying to make it easier.
-So we’ll have a Dropbox out there for them that they can go and access and pull documents from.
+That’s something we provide all our agents.

 DD: And I’ll add just a throw-in, I think it’s important to clarify, the product knowledge is something that you will absolutely get in the process of doing all of the required testing and certifications.

-But the unique thing about Medicare Advantage is that you don’t get to sell a product unless you’ve really done a good job passing the requirements and meeting the standards of the carriers.
+The unique thing about selling Medicare Advantage plans is that you don’t get to sell a product unless you’ve passed tests and meet knowledge requirements.

-You’ll be in a room of other new agents out there and they’ll have training on their products, which I love going to because these products do change every year.
+You’ll be in a room of other new agents.
+They’ll have training on their products, which I love going to because these products do change every year.
 Even though I’m not required to go I go.

-So taking that initiative to go to these face-to-face meetings, going to the carrier kickoff meetings when new products are coming out for the following year is going to be extremely important for the agents.
-They’ve got to want to do this.
+Taking initiative to go to these face-to-face meetings, going to the carrier kickoff meetings when new products are coming out for the following year is vital for agents.

 Warning Signs Of A Bad Agency

-Well, not us.
 We don’t do that.
-We’re going to set you up directly with the carrier, you’re going to receive your commissions directly from the carrier.
-So that is, for me, huge.
-I don’t want to be tied.
+Instead. you receive commissions directly from the carrier.
+As an agent, that’s huge for me.
 I want to make sure I get my money.
 I work hard and I want to get it.

 Are Agents Vested?

 You’re only going to lose a client one of two ways.
-They they either die and the plan terminates or another agent comes in and sees the different plan and they flipped them to their book of business.
-Other than that, they’re yours.
+They they either die and the plan terminates.
+Second, another agent comes in replaces your policy.

-DD: So yeah, key thing, guys.
-Those who are thinking about doing this, make sure you’re 100% vested and make sure that you’re paid direct from the carrier.
+DD: Those thinking seriously about selling Medicare insurance, make sure you’re 100% vested.
+And make sure you’re paid direct from the carrier.